What's New

 App Description

-‘Treasures’, the British Library’s first app for iPhone and iPad, makes it possible to explore some of the Library’s rarest and most extraordinary written and printed material – from wherever you are in the world.
+‘Treasures’, the British Library’s first app for iPhone and iPad, makes it possible to explore selected pages of some of the Library’s rarest and most extraordinary written and printed material – from wherever you are in the world.

 **Named by Sunday Times as one of the top 500 apps!**

 Created in partnership with Toura, the app includes over 100 highlights from our collections, including literary, historical, music-related and scientific documents - alongside illuminated manuscripts and sacred texts.
-Each is presented through high-resolution images, allowing the viewer to zoom in and explore in extraordinary detail.
+Each is presented through a series of high-resolution images, allowing the viewer to zoom in and explore in extraordinary detail.

 Literary highlights include pages selected by our curators from Charles Dickens’s handwritten draft of Nicholas Nickleby and Jane Austen’s teenage writings, while key historical documents include 2000-year-old Oracle Bones from China, an original Magna Carta of 1215, Elizabeth I’s famous Tilbury speech before the Spanish Armada, and a recording of suffragette Christabel Pankhurst’s speech after her release from prison.